 The app offers various customisation features for your account page, including adding/editing your header image, profile image, display name, and bio.
 Depending on the purpose of your account, these customisation features are useful for shaping your account’s image.
 Accessing features is easy to do on the Twitter app.

-How to change your name on the Twitter app
+How to change your Twitter Display Name in the app

 You may wish to change your display name, as it is initially set as the name you registered your account with.
 You may also have changed your mind about what your Twitter name should be.
 Changing your name on the Twitter app is a short and simple process.